-With SEND OFFSET this value is written to the sensor's EEPROM.
+The value automatically is written to the EEPROM of the sensor.

-GET OFFSET AND SETTING TIME FACTOR can be used to check the value that is saved as the offset value.
+GET OFFSET can be used to check the value that is saved as the offset value.

-If necessary, SEND OFFSET can be used to save an offset value manually. (! not recommended !).
+If necessary, SEND OFFSET can be used to save an offset value manually. (! not recommended!).